S Persei

-S Persei is a red supergiant or hypergiant located near the Double Cluster in Perseus, north of the cluster NGC 869.
+S Persei is a red supergiant or hypergiant located near the Double Cluster in Perseus, north of the open cluster NGC 869.
 It is a member of the Perseus OB1 association and is one of the largest known stars.
 If placed in the Solar System, its photosphere would engulf the orbit of Jupiter.
 It is also a semiregular variable, a star whose variations are less regular than those of Mira variables.

 Discovery

 S Persei was named by German astronomer Adalbert Krueger in 1874 after observing that it varied in brightness.
 It was subsequently listed in major stellar catalogues of that era as HD 14528 and BD+57°552.